whatisnuclear/website/_posts/2017-12-17-primer-on-energy-ghg-intermittency-and-nuclear.md

 For solar, besides nights, similar lulls are fairly regular in the form of multiple-week cloudy periods.
 An even bigger challenge is <em>seasonal</em> intermittency.
 There is ~4x less sun in many areas in the winter than there is in the summer.

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/Sq9Uq1DqhU8"
+frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media;
+gyroscope; picture-in-picture" allowfullscreen></iframe>

 From the previous discussion, it should be clear that we can't store energy in the summer and use it in the winter (even using solar-thermal storage like thermal salt tanks).
 So, to go full renewable, we must build enough capacity to support the requirements of the winter.
 In a midwest December, the nights are about 15 hours long and the solar